sguox002/leetcode/leetcode-all.md

 - search
 - sort.

+approaches to solve a problem:
+- recursion is most important, it reduces to smaller similar problem, consider it.
+- if we can divide into left and right two parts -divide and conquer
+- if subproblem overlaps, considering dp..
+- if searching for a target, considering binary search
+- can use data structure to optimize? hashmap, queue, deque
+- can apply greedy first step?
+- better complexity? consider const or linear algorithm to reduce one order complexity.

 ## dp
 common steps to solve dp problems
 - identity it is a dp problem: overlap subproblems, using memoization to avoid repetitive recursive calls, polynomial complexity